richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 22 March 2003 — Stanford professor Peter Sturrock confides to Jacques Vallee that he believes Hal Puthoff’s work on zero point energy is full of “circular arguments.”
+**(PUBLIC DOMAIN)** - 22 March 2003 — Stanford professor Peter Sturrock confides to Jacques Vallée that he believes Hal Puthoff’s work on zero point energy is full of “circular arguments.”
 Sturrock mentions Puthoff points to the significance of the ratio e/m but failed to see that he’s also redefining mass.
 Sturrock says he’s sent Bernard Haisch at Lockheed Martin six questions like that but Haisch never responded.
 Vallee says he fails to understand Puthoff’s argument as well.

-**(PUBLIC DOMAIN)** - 3 May 2003 — Kit Green tells Jacques Vallee that a rock from Socorro, NM that allegedly had traces of metal abrasions from the landing gear of a UFO was analyzed at NASA-Goddard as early as 1964.
+**(PUBLIC DOMAIN)** - 3 May 2003 — Kit Green tells Jacques Vallée that a rock from Socorro, NM that allegedly had traces of metal abrasions from the landing gear of a UFO was analyzed at NASA-Goddard as early as 1964.
 The metal consisted of zinc and iron in an unusual ratio.
 Green says the samples arrived in CIA possession in 1982 and re-analyzed at Los Alamos, to which it was concluded it was an

 aluminum-titanium alloy not from Earth.
 In 1992, Green used resources at General Motors (while serving as executive director of materials research) to study the sample.
 Green’s work at GM corroborated the material was titanium and aluminum.